uberdeveloper/TS_Vis/README.md

 1. create and activate conda environment vertexenv.yml
 2. change base directory to where the oe & mbp parquet data are saved
 3. once run, please fill the following instrument(ESH9) and date(2018-10-05) for data viewer tool

+Goal:
+Change the axis to display timestamp as datetime with NS format.